Bloomberg's mega-money ad blitz not buying primary voters' love

 Sen. Elizabeth Warren of Massachusetts stands at 76-15 percent favorable-unfavorable in the poll, for a net positive 61 points.
 By that same measurement, former Vice President Joe Biden is at a 56-point net favorability, Vermont Sen. Bernie Sanders is at 53 points, and South Bend, Indiana Mayor Pete Buttigieg is at 35 points.

-And Bloomberg's rating is well underwater among crucial independents, and registered voters as a whole -- and reflect his popularity is lower than President Trump's.
+And Bloomberg's rating is well underwater among crucial independents, and registered voters as a whole.
+His popularity is lower than President Trump's; while the president has a favorable rating of 46 percent among registered voters, Bloomberg's is just 26 percent.

 “Bloomberg said he got into this race because he wants to defeat Trump, but his campaign kicks off with even lower ratings than the incumbent.
 That is not the most auspicious start, but views of Bloomberg are not as deeply held as they are for Trump, so he has room to shift those opinions,” Patrick Murray, director of the Monmouth University Polling Institute, said in a statement.